-- In RA patients, ALT and AST levels should be monitored every 4 to 8 weeks for the first 6 months of treatment followed by every 12 weeks thereafter.
-For ALT or AST elevations > 3 to 5 x ULN, Actemra treatment should be interrupted. - In pJIA and sJIA patients (for both SC or IV dosage forms), ALT and AST should be monitored at the time of the second administration and thereafter according to good clinical practice. - When clinically indicated, other liver function tests, including bilirubin should be considered.
+In RA, pJIA and sJIA patients, ALT/AST should be monitored every 4 to 8 weeks for the first 6 months of treatment followed by every 12 weeks thereafter.

+For recommended modifications, including Actemra discontinuation, based on transaminases levels see section 4.2 of the SmPC.

+For ALT or AST elevations > 3-5 x ULN, confirmed by repeat testing, Actemra treatment should be interrupted.